Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: One-Scalar-Loop Divergence via Matching to the Electroweak Chiral Lagrangian

 We compactify it:

 where we defined

 Our aim is to integrate out the $S$ field under the assumption $M \gg m$ in the strongly coupled limit $ v \lesssim f $ \cite{addsinglet}.
-Due to the mass diagonalization procedure we carried out before, we find that the potential parameters are a function of the particle masses, mixing angles and vevs.
+Due to the mass diagonalization procedure we carried out before, we find that the potential parameters functions of the particle masses, mixing angles and vevs.
 Hence, we may write

 To integrate out the heavy scalar $S$ at tree level, we write $S$ as power series in $M^{-2}$,